s-ol/mmm/root/articles/mmmfs/framework/text$markdown+sidenotes.md

 # 3. evaluation framework

-In the following section, I will collect approaches and reviews of different end-user software systems from current literature, as well as derive and present my own requirements and guiding principles for the development of a new system.
+In this section, I will collect approaches and reviews of different end-user software systems from current literature, as well as derive and present my own requirements and guiding principles for the development of a new system.

+Firstly, I will take a look at a framework for evaluating end-user computing systems from literature, before presenting three concrete design principles and components for a new system.

 3.1 qualities of successful end-user computing
 ----------------------------------------------